|HOME||PLANTINGS||ABOUT||ADMINISTRATORS||THE PAST||THE FUTURE||ARCHIVE ACCESS|

-The Cary Tree Archive has dedicated roughly half an acre for a Pollinator Garden to be built under the direction of Dr. Richard Carroll.
-The gardenwork will begin in September, 2020, when the sod will be cut off the first 3,000 square feet and the soil is amended and mulched.
-Volunteers will plant locally-sourced, native perennial flowers and bushes.
+The Cary Tree Archive dedicated roughly half an acre for a Pollinator Garden built under the direction of Dr. Richard Carroll.
+The gardenwork began in July, 2020, when about 3,000 square feet was covered by opaque plastic.
+For seven weeks the sun scorched the grass and weeds.
+In September, the dead and cooked grass and weeds were ground up and mixed with the soil, which was then amended with compost and mulched.
+On Sunday, September 27, these volunteers planted locally-sourced, native perennial flowers and bushes.

 Fall is the ideal time to plant because the plants concentrate on root growth and become established.
 By spring, these now well-adapted plants will thrive, bloom, and grow.
-The perennial flower garden will be enhanced by native pollinator and bird-friendly trees and shrubs to fill out the area.
+The perennial flower garden is enhanced by native pollinator and bird-friendly trees and shrubs to fill out the area.

 To restore an ecosystem as well as the gardens and agriculture that we depend on requires restoring native pollinators.
 A pollinator is an animal that carries pollen from the male anther of a flower to the female stigma of a flower.
 This helps to bring about fertilization of the ovules in the flower by the male gametes from the pollen grains.
 Birds, bats, bees, butterflies, beetles, and other small mammals that pollinate plants are responsible for bringing us one out of every three bites of food we consume.
 They also sustain our ecosystems and produce our natural resources by helping plants reproduce.
 Without the actions of pollinators, agricultural economies, our food supply, and surrounding landscapes would collapse.
 Habitat fragmentation, pesticide use on lawns and gardens, planting of exotic-plant species — characteristics of suburban neighborhoods — lead to a decline in native pollinators, birds, and wildlife.